 A little Demand Forecasting Mistake that Cost a Retailer >$250,000

 A little Demand forecasting mistake costs retailers and wholesalers significant profits each year.
-While the mistake seems small, in reality, over the course of one year, the total dollars in lost profits will be significant.
+While the mistake seems small, in reality, over one year, the total dollars in lost profits will be significant.
 How?
 Demand forecasting impacts your largest asset, your inventory.
-Also, Demand Forecasting is an integral part of many of your business processes, poor processes cost you money.
-While the mistake may sound old and obvious, in reality, most businesses do not account for these and this provides you an opportunity over your competition.
+Also, Demand Forecasting is an integral part of many business processes, poor processes cost you money.
+While the mistake may sound old and obvious, most businesses do not account for this which provides you an opportunity over your competition.

 Expensive Mistake: Regular Lost Sales are not included in your Demand Forecasting Calculation

-Lost Sales is lost business PLUS a projection of future lost sales.
-If your demand forecasting solution does not include lost sales in the data, your future forecasts will decrease.
-This error, now in your demand forecast, will project a low sales number that will impact inventory available in future sales periods.
-This is basic math, if the forecasts are lowered from one period to the next, you will order less product lowering inventory units available.
-The results, while sounding odd, show that lost sales become a projection of future lost sales and profits.
+Lost Sales are lost business PLUS a projection of future lost sales.
+Your future forecasts will decrease if your demand forecasting solution does not include lost sales in the data.
+In addition, now in your demand forecast, this error will project a low sales number that will impact inventory available in future sales periods.
+Yet, this is basic math, if the forecasts are lowered from one period to the next, you will order less inventory. conversely lowering the inventory units available.
+Also, while appearing strange, this suggests that lost sales can predict future lost sales and profits.
+Watch the two-minute video on Lost Sales. to Learn More.

 Most forecasting and replenishment solutions do not count or use lost sales in their re-forecast calculations.